 - Harm Reduction

 - Motivational Enhancement Therapy

 - Abstinence Based Treatment

 - Trauma Informed

-- Dual Diagnosis Treatment
+- Integrated Treatment

 - Cognitive Behavioral Therapy (CBT)

-- Dialectical Behavioral Therapy for Substance Abuse (DBT-S)
+- Dialectical Behavioral Therapy for Substance Use (DBT-S)

-- Moral Reconation Therapy (MRT)
+- Eye Movement Desensitization and Reprocessing (EMDR)

-Intensive Outpatient Program - Wilder and Randolph
+Intensive Outpatient Program - Wilder

 The goal of Quitting Time is to help clients with substance dependence maintain abstinence from alcohol and/or drugs and enhance their skills to prevent relapse.
-The program is offered in the evening and morning to accommodate needs of the clients.
-It meets three days per week for approximately six weeks.
+The program is offered in the morning three days per week for approximately six weeks.
 Upon completion of the intensive part of the program, recommendations are made for the client's continued needs in treatment - generally outpatient group.